SOLID Principles easily explained

 Each class should be focused on one aspect or topic only

 The Interface Segregation Principle deals with the separation or decoupling of classes.
-In the Open-Closed Principle, we learned to work with interfaces.
+With the Open Closed Principle, we have learned to work with interfaces.
 However, interfaces are not without problems either, as they usually tend to get bigger and bigger.
-As a result, it becomes increasingly difficult to provide a complete implementation as more and more code needs to be added.
+As a result, it is becoming increasingly difficult to provide a complete implementation, as more and more code has to be added.

-The solution?
-Do not let interfaces become large in the first place and divide them into many small interfaces beforehand.
+The solution? interfaces in the first place and divide them into many small interfaces beforehand.
 This allows much more targeted interfaces to be defined externally.

 Advantages of the Interface Segregation Principle:

-✔️ S implifies reuse, testing, and maintenance by sharing responsibilities
+- Simplifies reuse, testing and maintenance by splitting responsibilities

-✔️ Allows functions to be replaced without having to understand related classes
+- Enables the replacement of functions without having to understand related classes

 Dependency Inversion Principle